scottrogowski/code2flow/README.md

 Turn your Python and Javascript source code into DOT flowcharts

-Code2flow is an EXPERIMENTAL script that will sweep through your project source code looking for function definitions.
+Code2flow will sweep through your project source code looking for function definitions.
 Then it will do another sweep looking for where those functions are called.
 Code2flow connects the dots and presents you with a flowchart estimating the functional structure of your program.

 Code2flow is especially useful for untangling spaghetti code and getting new developers up to speed.

-Code2flow is EXPERIMENTAL and meant to provide a **rough overview** of the structure of simple projects.
-Source code which is just a little esoteric will break this.
-Even with normal-people code, there are many known limitations (see below) as well as many outright bugs. **Expect MOST aspects of this application to change in future releases.**
+Code2flow is EXPERIMENTAL and meant to provide a **rough overview** of the structure of simpler projects.
+There are many known limitations (see below). **Expect MOST aspects of this application to change in future releases.**

 Here is what happens when you run it on jquery
 ![Alt text](jqueryexample.png)